POTHUMAHANTHIDINESH/campuscart/README.md

 A campus marketplace app for students to buy and sell books, notes, electronics, hostel items, cycles, and more with each other.

-Built by a student at NIT Srinagar.
+Built for students at NIT Srinagar.

 ## Features